vsouza/awesome-ios/README.md

 * [ExpyTableView](https://github.com/okhanokbay/ExpyTableView) - Make your table view expandable just by implementing one method.
 * [FTFoldingPaper](https://github.com/monofire/FTFoldingPaper) - Emulates paper folding effect.
 Can be integrated with UITableView or used with other UI components.
 * [PJFDataSource](https://github.com/square/PJFDataSource) - PJFDataSource is a small library that provides a simple, clean architecture for your app to manage its data sources while providing a consistent user interface for common content states (i.e. loading, loaded, empty, and error).
-* [HGPlaceholders](https://github.com/HamzaGhazouani/HGPlaceholders) - Nice library to show and create placeholders and Empty States for any UITableView/UICollectionView in your project
 * [CollapsibleTableSectionViewController](https://github.com/jeantimex/CollapsibleTableSectionViewController) - A swift library to support collapsible sections in a table view.
 * [ExpandableCell](https://github.com/younatics/ExpandableCell) - Fully refactored YNExapnadableCell with more concise, bug free.
 Awesome expandable, collapsible tableview cell for iOS written in Swift 3
 * [DataSources](https://github.com/muukii/DataSources) - Type-safe data-driven List-UI Framework.
 (We can also use ASCollectionNode)
 * [KDDragAndDropCollectionView](https://github.com/mmick66/KDDragAndDropCollectionView) - Dragging & Dropping data across multiple UICollectionViews.
-* [ListPlaceholder](https://github.com/malkouz/ListPlaceholder) - ListPlaceholder is a swift library allows you to easily add facebook style animated loading placeholder to your tableviews or collection views
 * [SectionScrubber](https://github.com/bakkenbaeck/SectionScrubber) - A component to quickly scroll between collection view sections
 * [CollectionKit](https://github.com/SoySauceLab/CollectionKit) - A modern Swift framework for building reusable data-driven collection components.
 * [AZTableViewController](https://github.com/AfrozZaheer/AZTableViewController) - Elegant and easy way to integrate pagination with dummy views.